NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/DuctSurfaceAreaMultiplier``                  double                 >= 0              No        1.0         Duct surface area multiplier
   =======================================================  =======  ============  ================  ========  ==========  ======================================

   .. [#] | It is recommended to provide DuctInsulationRValue and not DuctEffectiveRValue.
 DuctInsulationRValue should not include the exterior air film (i.e., use 0 for an uninsulated duct).
 For ducts buried in insulation (using DuctBuriedInsulationLevel), this should only represent any surrounding insulation duct wrap and not the entire attic insulation R-value.
 DuctEffectiveRValue should include the exterior air film as well as other effects such as adjustments for insulation wrapped around round ducts, or effective heat transfer for ducts buried in attic insulation.
-         |
-         | The effective duct R-value is used for modeling purposes; when not provided, it is calculated as follows:
+The effective duct R-value is used for modeling purposes, and when not provided is calculated as follows:
          | - **Uninsulated**: 1.7
          | - **Supply, Insulated**: 2.2438 + 0.5619 * DuctInsulationRValue
          | - **Supply, Partially Buried**: 5.83 + 2.0 * DuctInsulationRValue